caiostringari/mlww3cl/README.md

 # Improving WW3 Results with Machine Learning

-This repository contains the models used in the paper: Improving WaveWatchIII Outputs with Machine Learning current under review in Coastal Engineering.
+This repository contains the models used in the paper: *Improving WaveWatchIII Outputs with Machine Learning* currently under review in *Coastal Engineering*.

-There are 3 main notebooks in this repository:

 ## Downloading data